What Is Tea?

 The Camellia sinensis, pronounced cam-MEHL-ee-ah sin-INN-sis, also goes by the names tea plant, tea shrub, and tea tree, though not to be confused with the Melaleuca alternifolia plant where tea tree oil is derived from.
 Camellia sinensis is an evergreen shrub tree that thrives in forest areas, primarily in cool high-altitude environments.
 The leaves are approximately 1.5-6 inches long and 1-2 inches wide.
 At first glance, one might mistake a tea leaf for a bay leaf.

-There are four officially recognized varieties of Camellia sinensis: C. sinensis sinensis, C. sinensis assamica, C. sinensis pubilimba, and C. sinensis dehungensis.
+There are four globally recognized varieties of Camellia sinensis: C. sinensis sinensis, C. sinensis assamica, C. sinensis pubilimba, and C. sinensis dehungensis.

 The C. sinensis sinensis, and C. sinensis assamica are the varieties most commonly used for tea.
 It is no coincidence that the word “assam” can be clearly seen in the name C. sinensis assamica.
 That is because the C. sinensis assamica variety is used to make assam black tea.